Sign up to our Newsletter

 To Gain a Better Understanding of the Human Psyche

-As a lawyer, you’ll be expected to be able to read people well.
+As a lawyer, you’re expected to read people well.
 Psychology majors study topics such as perception, cognition, emotion, and social influence, which can be valuable in understanding how people behave in legal settings.

-Certain areas of psychology, such as social psychology and cognitive psychology, may be particularly relevant to law.
-For instance, knowledge of social influence and persuasion can be useful in understanding how juries make decisions.
-Similarly, knowledge of cognitive biases can be useful in analyzing witness testimonies.
+Certain specialties, such as social psychology and cognitive psychology, may be particularly relevant to law.
+For instance, knowledge of social influence and persuasion can help understand how juries make decisions.
+Similarly, knowledge of cognitive biases can help analyze witness testimonies.

-For students interested in criminal law in particular, you can take courses in criminal behavior to gain a better understanding of profiles, patterns, and motives.
+Students interested in criminal law, in particular, can take courses in criminal behavior to better understand profiles, patterns, and motives.

 To Hone Your Research Skills

 The field of psychology is grounded in research.
-Accordingly, as a psych major, you will not only be expected to conduct research for papers and projects, but may be given the opportunity to join your professors’ research projects.
+Accordingly, as a psychology major, you’re expected to conduct research for papers and projects.
+You can also join your professors’ research projects.

 By forming connections with these professors through your courses, you can join their efforts or even ask them for advice on how to develop your own research ideas.
 This experience will also bolster your law school resume!